 - They prefer a more alkaline soil (according to the Royal Horticultural Society).

 - Zones 4–7 are the most suitable growing areas.

 - They are somewhat smaller specimens, but they are still too large for a tiny front lawn.

 - They have a fibrous root system, making them easier to transplant than American beech trees.

 European beeches respond well to heavy pruning.
-Combined with the longlasting quality of their leaves, this fact makes understandable their popularity as hedge plants.
+Combined with the long-lasting quality of their leaves, they are popular as hedge plants.
 In fact, European beeches have also been used as bonsai specimens.

 An alternative to the common variety is the purple-leafed cultivar (Fagus sylvatica 'Purpurea').

-"Tricolor" beech trees (Fagus sylvatica 'Roseomarginata' or Fagus sylvatica 'Purpurea Tricolor') bear an exquisite variegated foliage throughout the growing season.
+"Tricolor" beech trees (Fagus sylvatica 'Roseomarginata' or Fagus sylvatica 'Purpurea Tricolor') bear exquisite variegated foliage throughout the growing season.
 This is a smaller tree than the two beeches discussed above (about 30' x 30'), making it more appropriate as a lawn specimen.
 Hardy to zone 4, Tricolor beeches can display a number of color patterns.
 Sometimes you'll see purple leaves bordered by rose and light pink.
 Other times, green and white centers are encased in a rosy border.
-No two leaves are alike!
 Plant this tree in a shadier spot than you would either American or European beeches.